-This is a tutorial for how to turn a picture into a vinyl decal within Cricut Design Space.
+This is a tutorial on how to convert a picture to a vinyl decal in Cricut Design Space.

 I don’t actually have a dog but if I was to get a dog, I’d get this super cute beagle in this photo.